 The History of the Hai Van Pass

 Historically, the Hai Van Pass served as a geographic and political boundary between the ancient kingdoms of Champa and Dai Viet.
-Today it separates Da Nang from the Thua Thien Hue Province.
-It also forms a climate boundary between northern and southern Vietnam meaning it may be cold and rainy on one side and hot and dry on the other.
+Today, it separates Da Nang from the Thua Thien Hue Province.
+It also forms a climate boundary between northern and southern Vietnam.
+Meaning that it may be cold and rainy on one side and hot and dry on the other.

-The Hai Van Pass also has had military significance both in ancient and modern times as it creates a major barrier to any army that is on foot.
+The Hai Van Pass also has had military significance both in ancient and modern times.
+It creates a major barrier to any army that is on foot.

 But regardless of the history of Hai Van, the best reason to take a drive over the mountain pass is simply that it’s an exciting and spectacularly beautiful road trip!
-Lush greenery cascades down the mountain and views of the sandy beaches and crystal clear water can be seen for most of the journey.
+You can see lush greenery cascades down the mountain, views of the sandy beaches, and crystal clear water for most of the journey.
 You’ll want to stop every 1/2 mile or so to take pictures of the breathtaking scenery.

 How to Visit the Hai Van Pass

-The Hai Van Pass is easily accessible from the 3 popular tourist towns nearby – Hue, Da Nang, and Hoi An.
+The Hai Van Pass is easily accessible from the three popular tourist towns nearby – Hue, Da Nang, and Hoi An.
 The best and most cost-effective way to experience the Hai Van Pass is by renting a motorbike and driving it yourself.
-However, if your motorbike driving skills aren’t up to snuff you can hire a motorbike with a driver or hire a car and driver to take you up and over the mountains.
+However, if your motorbike driving skills aren’t up to snuff, you can hire a motorbike with a driver.
+Another option is to hire a car and driver to take you up and over the mountains.